ying-teaching/rn/docs/ch04/README.md

 - created and managed internally.
 For example, a click counter component may increase the counter whenever a user clicks a button.
 This value should not be passed by its parent because it is the responsibility for the click counter component to manage the conter.
 - fetched from outside but managed internally.
 A commmon example is that a component may fetch data from an external web site and display the result.

 Once created by its paranet and rendered as a nested element, the component gets immutable props from its parent but manages its states independently.
-This independency is an essential feature of composable compoonent: it can be development and used like a Lego block.
+This independency is an essential feature of composable component.
+Two important benefits are:

+- For developers, components can be development and used easilly like a Lego block.
+- For apps, components are re-rendered only when their states change.
+This signficantly improves the runtime performance because there is no need to re-rendere components whose states are not changed.

 It is important to remember this fact: **every time there is a change in any prop/state of a functional component, the component is called and rendered with changed value**.